railwayapp/docs/src/pages/deploy/builds.md

 - NGINX
 - Python

 You can opt-in to using this new builder by enabling it in your service's deployment settings, on a per-service basis.
+We plan to switch to the new builder at some point.

 Please note that this is still in development and may not be 100% backwards compatible with the previous builder.
 If you have any thoughts/concerns/questions/feedback, [we would love to hear from you](https://discord.gg/xAm2w6g)!